 We have gathered here today to discuss Lemon Drizzle Cake.
 Essentially, it’s a lemon-flavored cake, all made from scratch, of course, topped with a lemon syrup that soaks into the cake.
 It makes this cake moist and full of lemon flavor.

 You will need a 9-by-12-inch cake pan or baking dish.
 Some people call this size a lasagna pan.

-For ingredients, get together at least 2 whole sticks of butter (no low fat here), all-purpose flour, baking powder, salt (Kosher preferred) and three lemons from which you will extract the zest and the juice.
-Tip: cut the used up rinds into smaller pieces and put them down the garbage disposal with lots of water to help clean and deodorize it.
+For ingredients, get together at least 2 whole sticks of butter (no low fat here), all-purpose flour, baking powder, salt (Kosher preferred), and three lemons from which you will extract the zest and the juice.
+Tip: cut the used-up rinds into smaller pieces and put them down the garbage disposal with lots of water to help clean and deodorize the disposal.

-Pre-heat the oven to 325F and make sure the rack is in the center of the oven.
-Grease the baking dish and line with parchment paper with about an inch or two hanging over the long sides.
+Preheat the oven to 325℉ and make sure the rack is in the center of the oven.
+Grease the baking dish and line it with parchment paper, leaving about an inch or two hanging over the long sides.
 Then grease the paper in the pan.
-You can use butter, oil or a spray.
+You can use butter, oil, or a spray.
 This makes the cake easier to take out of the pan and the pan easier to clean.

 Bake for about 35 to 40 minutes until golden brown and a toothpick stuck into the middle comes out clean.
 Let it rest in the pan for about ten minutes.
 Then use the paper to remove the cake from the pan and onto a wire rack over a cookie sheet to cool.
 Very carefully, remove the paper.

 While the cake is baking, mix together in a small bowl a cup of sugar and enough lemon juice to make a runny mixture.
 While the cake is still warm, gently spoon the sugar mixture evenly over the top of the cake.
 It should soak into the cake and leave a sugary coating on the top.
 When completely cool, cut into squares and serve.